ballerina-platform/module-ballerina-sql/ballerina/Module.md

 // Iterating the returned table. error? e = resultStream.forEach(function(Student student) {
    //Can perform any operations using 'student' and
-   //access any fields in the returned record of type Student.
+   //access any fields in the returned record of the type `Student`.
 });
 ```